Pipeline and Hazardous Materials Safety Administration: Office of Pipeline Safety

-The Office of Pipeline Safety regulates an expansive network of approximately 3.4 million miles of natural gas pipeline system in the United States and its hazardous liquid pipelines.
+As of 2022, the Office of Pipeline Safety regulated an expansive network of about 3.4 million miles of natural gas pipeline system in the United States and its hazardous liquid pipelines.
 This includes 229,000 miles of hazardous liquid pipelines, 302,000 miles of gas transmission pipelines, 2,284,000 miles of gas distribution mains and services, and 17,000 miles of gas-gathering pipelines.
 PHMSA’s pipeline safety program promotes the safe delivery of energy products to market in a manner that protects people, property, and the environment.

-The Office of Pipeline Safety is headquartered in Washington, D.C., with eight field offices located in West Trenton, NJ; Atlanta, GA; Kansas City, MO; Houston, TX; Lakewood, CO; Des Plaines, IL; Ontario, CA; and Anchorage, AK.
-PHMSA also operates a national training center and accident investigation office located in Oklahoma City, OK.
+The Office of Pipeline Safety is headquartered in Washington, D.C., with eight field offices located in West Trenton, New Jersey; Atlanta, GA; Kansas City, Missouri; Houston, Texas; Lakewood, Colorado; Des Plaines, Illinois; Ontario, California; and Anchorage, Alaska.
+PHMSA also operates a national training center and accident investigation office located in Oklahoma City.

+In 2022, the PMHSA admitted that CO2 pipelines were underregulated and announced "new measures to strengthen its safety oversight".